ilnazasaifutdinova/Solving-the-N-Queens-Problem-with-Exhaustive-Search-and-Genetic-Algorithms/README.md

-# 🧩 Solving the N-Queens Problem with Exhaustive Search and Genetic Algorithms
+# 🧩 Solving the N-Queens Problem with Exhaustive Search and Genetic Algorithms (got 40/40 points)

 This repository presents a comparative study of four algorithms used to solve the **N-Queens problem**: